AmyJapanese/VSNote/readme.md

 ### 📜 License

-This theme is released under the MIT License.
+This theme is released under the [MIT License](License.txt).
 Visual Studio Code is a trademark of Microsoft.
 This project is not affiliated with, endorsed by, or sponsored by Microsoft in any way.

 ---

-Enjoy coding-style note-taking in Obsidian with VSCodian!
+Enjoy coding-style note-taking in Obsidian with VSNote!